 3 Easy Baked Southwest “Sandwich” Keto Variations Three great versions of the same recipe: Baked Southwest Stuffed Avocados, Southwest Turkey Avocado Bake, and Southwest Turkey Avocado Wraps.
 Awesome for using up Thanksgiving leftovers!
 This is one meal you can share with your non-keto friends and keto-diet friends alike.
 No one needs to know they’re sugar free, low carb, grain free, and ketogenic!

-This is yet another recipe that was passed on from a relative.
-I have to give a big shout out to our amazing sister-in-law, who is a great cook and recipe finder!
+This is yet another recipe that was passed on from a friend and then altered.
+I have to give a big shout out to this amazing friend, who is a great cook and recipe finder!
+She truly makes cooking look effortless.

 This recipe is also yet another recipe that is easy and our family loves—I had to make it keto!